ForBioPhylogenomics/tutorials/species_tree_inference_with_snp_data/README.md

 The following tool is required additionally:

 * **PAUP\*:** The software [PAUP\*](http://paup.phylosolutions.com) is a general-utility program for phylogenetic inference into which the SVDQuartets method, allowing the inference of species trees from SNP data, has been implemented.
-PAUP\* is available as a Graphical User Interface (GUI) version, which may be easier to use for those not familiar with the program yet, but can not be used on Saga.
-If you prefer to use the GUI version of PAUP\*, you would thus need to install it on your local computer, and you would need download the input file for PAUP\* from Saga.
+PAUP\* is available as a graphical user interface (GUI) version, which may be easier to use for those not familiar with the program yet, but cannot be used on Saga.
+If you prefer to use the GUI version of PAUP\*, you would thus need to install it on your own computer, and you would need download the input file for PAUP\* from Saga.
 Unfortunately, this GUI version does not run on MacOS 10.15 (Catalina) or newer, but on other systems, the program can be installed using the instructions and precompiled versions available on [http://phylosolutions.com/paup-test/](http://phylosolutions.com/paup-test/).

 <a name="filtering"></a>
 ## SNP filtering

-The dataset of SNP variation for the above-listed 28 individuals of 14 Lake Tanganyika cichlid species is stored in in compressed variant-call format (VCF) in file `NC_031969.f5.sub1.vcf.gz`.
-To identify the SNPs most suitable for phylogenetic analysis, we will filter the information from this file with the program bcftools.
+The dataset of SNP variation for the above-listed 28 individuals of 14 Lake Tanganyika cichlid species is stored in compressed variant-call format (VCF) in file `NC_031969.f5.sub1.vcf.gz`.
+To identify the SNPs most suitable for phylogenetic analysis, we will filter the information from this file with the program BCFtools.

 * Add the file `NC_031969.f5.sub1.vcf.gz` to your current directory on Saga, either by copying it from `/cluster/projects/nn9458k/phylogenomics/week2/data` or by downloading it from GitHub, using one of the following two commands: